 Our thoughts are that the Painted Ladies stopped unusually short of their long trip ahead to feed.
 California is amidst a super bloom because of all the rains.
 The abundance of wildflowers and food for the butterflies may have caused many of the lady butterflies to stop and breed more quickly on this first leg of their journey north.

 In April, areas within California’s central valley reported tremendous numbers of Painted Lady Caterpillars.
 This would be expected after such a large first migration.
 In early May, we also began to hear scattered reports of large numbers of Painted Ladies in the northwest central valley.

-The first flight north for the Painted lady was a burst of color in Southern California.
+The first flight north for the Painted Lady was a burst of color in Southern California.
 Because of the shear size of this initial movement, it caught the eye of the public.
-This was an unexpected, albeit brief, breeze of beauty sweeping through Sothern California.
-In a time when the news of our wildlife is generally alarming, the March 2019 Painted lady migration was a pleasing change.
+This was an unexpected, albeit brief, breeze of beauty sweeping through Southern California.
+In a time when the news of our wildlife is generally alarming, the March 2019 Painted Lady migration was a pleasing change.
 In the middle of a butterfly crisis, this news is exceptional.

 Basic Butterfly Anatomy (terminology)

 Butterflies have four wings, two forewings (front) and two hindwings (back).
 There is a dorsal (colorful) side and a ventral (closed-wing) side.
 The body consists of three parts.
 From the forward end down along the body, these parts are: head, thorax and abdomen.
 The forewings are attached to the thorax and the hindwings are attached to the abdomen.